scantist-ossops/silverstripe-framework/docs/en/reference/director.md

 * File uploads are first analysed to remove potentially harmful uploads (this will likely change!)
-* The `[api:SS_HTTPRequest]` object is created
+* The `[api:RoutedRequest]` object is created
 * The session object is created
-* The `[api:Injector]` is first referenced, and asks the registered `[api:RequestProcessor]` to pre-process the request object.
+* The `[api:RequestProcessor]` pre-processes the request object.
 This allows for analysis of the current request, and allow filtering of parameters etc before any of the core of the application executes.
 * The request is handled and response checked
 * The `[api:RequestProcessor]` is called to post-process the request to allow further filtering before content is sent to the end user
 * The response is output

 The framework provides the ability to hook into the request both before and